TeSingleton/The-Doppler/README.md

 # The-Doppler
-A weather app project for practicing Api use.
+A weather app project for practicing API use.